microsoft/wiql-editor/README.md

 # Documentation

 For detailed instructions on using the Wiql Editor, please refer to the official documentation.
-You can access the comprehensive guide by clicking [Market place](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.wiql-editor).
-This resource provides step-by-step information to help you effectively utilize the Wiql Editorwithin your Azure DevOps environment.estimation
+You can access the comprehensive guide by clicking [Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.wiql-editor).
+This resource provides step-by-step information to help you effectively utilize the Wiql Editor within your Azure DevOps environment.

 # Support